swt30/thesis/chapters/02-eos/02-eos.md

 Second, I aimed for a full treatment of density changes over phase boundaries.
 Accordingly, I used the phase boundaries specified by @Dunaeva2010 to divide the temperature--pressure phase space into regions corresponding to different phases of water.
 I then chose an appropriate equation of state to represent each phase.

-![
-  Comparison of my equation of state with the high-pressure limit.
-  The TFD (Thomas--Fermi--Dirac) equation of state is increasingly accurate in the high-pressure limit, where temperature effects on the water density disappear.
-  I also show temperature contours of my water equation of state.
-  The TFD, which has no temperature correction, is a poor approximation of the behaviour of water at low pressures, especially across the liquid--vapour phase boundary (vertical lines).
-  But all other choices of equation of state approach the TFD at high pressures, and so it is appropriate in the TPa region and beyond.
-](eos-contours){#fig:eos-contours}

-> TODO: [@fig:eos-contours] should be re-drawn to match the visual style; is this figure needed as well as [@fig:converging-on-tfd]?

 ### Thermal expansion and heat capacity of water